MYOMAO/BmesonTMVA/README.md

 Now to run the TMVA on Bmesons, first copy the dataset name BsData.root and BsMC.root to a folder.

-You can get them from my submit-hi2.mit.edu folder
+You can get them from my EOS folder on lxplus:

+Data: /eos/cms/store/group/phys_heavyions/zshi/ppSkimmedData/BsData.root

+MC: /eos/cms/store/group/phys_heavyions/zshi/ppSkimmedData/BsMC.root

 Rename your input data path accordingly in